ebarcott-aerospike/kubernetes-operator/docs/System-Requirements.md

 * A copy of the files in the Aerospike Kubernetes Operator GitHub repo
 * Operator SDK CLI version 1.10.1

-### Copy Files from the Aerospike Kubernetes Operator GitHub Repo

-You need a copy of [the Aerospike Kubernetes Operator GitHub repo](https://github.com/aerospike/aerospike-kubernetes-operator) on your local computer.
-The repo contains scripts used by the Operator, as well as many files which are used throughout this documentation as examples.

-Either clone this repo or download the ZIP file to your computer [from the GitHub page](https://github.com/aerospike/aerospike-kubernetes-operator)

 ### Install the Operator SDK CLI

 Install operator-sdk version 1.10.1 using the installation [guide](https://v1-10-x.sdk.operatorframework.io/docs/installation/)